leonTianyi/Urban-Env-Detection-Proj1/README.md

 # Urban-Env-Detection-Proj1

 The following model investigatio is done under time constraint due to issues with AWS.
-Somehow I spent the 20 dollar limit after training my first model so hyperparameter tuning is shortened/skipped.
+Somehow I spent the 20 dollar limit after training and deploying my first model （EffDet) so hyperparameter tuning is skipped.
+Howevere, these will still be dicussed a high level basis.

 ## Issues